giselegal/quiz-flow-pro-verso-03342/docs/PAPEL_HOOKS_EDITOR_DOCUMENTACAO_COMPLETA.md

   const context = useContext(SomeContext);

   if (!context) {
-    throw new Error("Hook must be used within Provider");
+    throw new Error('Hook must be used within Provider');
   }

   return context;